-With the goal of providing the best possible after-school facilities for at-risk youth, Boys & Girls Clubs of Boston (BGCB) recently undertook the renovation and expansion of its Berkshire Partners Blue Hill Club in Dorchester.
+With the goal of providing the best possible after-school facilities for at-risk youth, Boys Girls Clubs of Boston (BGCB) recently undertook the renovation and expansion of its Berkshire Partners Blue Hill Club in Dorchester.
 A major aspect of the project was updating the pool with an added enclosure to create a year-round aquatics program.
 Following more than two years of research on pool enclosure concepts and builders, BGCB selected OpenAire Inc. for its ability to provide turn-key design, high quality, energy efficient, all aluminum thermally broken frame construction, as well as a five-year parts and labor warranty.

-The structure, with its sparkling pool, spray-grounds, and spectators’ area for swim meets, provides Club members from age 6 to 18 and other community youth with a first-class aquatics experience.
+The structure, with its sparkling pool, spray-grounds, and spectators’ area for swim meets, provides Boys and Girls Club of Boston members from age 6 to 18 and other community youth with a first-class aquatics experience.
 The 60’ x 100’ freestanding building features a maintenance-free, all-aluminum, thermally-broken frame to withstand the aquatic atmosphere.
 Opening the sliding doors in the sidewalls and pushing a button to open the roof makes it a virtual outdoor facility during the summer months.

 Closing the roof and doors during inclement weather and cold winter months guarantees uninterrupted, revenue producing, aquatic programs and just a lot of fun for boys and girls.
 During the winter months the enclosure provides a cozy, sun-drenched oasis, for the fun to continue in the middle of a snowy Boston landscape.